syedusmanali/docker-phpfpm-nginx-mysql/php-fpm/Readme.md

 Copy the current `php-fpm`folder into your machine as it is

 ## Configurations
-* PHP image can be modified as required eg installation of PHP extensions which can be specified in `php-fpm/dockerfile`.
+* PHP image can be modified as required eg installation of PHP extensions which can be specified in [dockerfile].
 See [docker-php-extension-installer] for more details on PHP extensions.
-* PHP custom configurations can be provided in `php-fpm/custom_php.ini`.
+* PHP custom configurations can be provided in [custom_php.ini] or as a separate file inside the [customPHPConf] folder.

 ## Building the image
 Inside the terminal window go to the base folder of dockerfile by running